SpongePowered/SpongeDocs/source/plugin/project/maven.rst

-The generated pom includes a release profile that generates gpg-signed jars for javadocs, binary, and sources as recommended in the guidelines for submitting projects to Sonatype OSS (However, this option is not currently available for Sponge plugins due to the fact that Sponge API is not currently hosted on Maven Central).
+The generated pom includes a release profile that generates gpg-signed jars for javadocs, binary, and sources as recommended in the guidelines for submitting projects to Sonatype OSS (However, this option is not currently available for Sponge plugins due to the fact that SpongeAPI is not currently hosted on Maven Central).

 Properties
 ~~~~~~~~~~